 Asakusa – Center of Spirituality

 Asakusa (浅草) is a neighborhood in Tokyo that is most well-known for the famous Senso-ji (a famous Buddhist temple where you can have your fortune told) and Kappabashi Street (a famous street that sells every kind of kitchenware you could imagine).

 In addition to the more popular sights, make sure to also try the smallest sushi in the world at Sushiya No Nohachi and travel to the top of the Asakusa Tourist Information Center to get stunning (and free) views of Asakusa.

 Looking for alternative things to see and do in Asakusa?
 Consider checking out the list of 50 Things to do in Ueno and Asakusa by Tsunagu Japan

-Akihabara (秋葉原), or Akiba for short, is a neighborhood in Tokyo that is well known for its numerous electronics shops (including Yodobashi Camera), gamers, maid cafes, and Otaku culture.
+Akihabara (秋葉原), or Akiba for short, is a neighborhood in Tokyo that is well known for its numerous electronics shops (including Yodobashi Camera), games, maid cafes, and Otaku culture.

 Looking to visit Akihabara on the cheap?
 Check out the Top 5 Cheap (and Free) Things to do in Akihabara by Tokyo Cheapo.

 - JR Yamanote Line, JR Keihin-Tohoku Line, JR Sobu Line, Tsukuba Express